 I am intrigued by Renny, short for parent.
 It’s bland, but could take on color over time.

 Finally, what do I do with all my cousins?

-Instead, I’ll stay in touch with my sysslings.
+But others have charming names, such as the Finnish pikkuserkku (Pikachu cousins?) or the Swedish sysslings.
 In Sweden, at least, it’s cousins and barnbarns all the way down:

 - English Needs a Word for the Relationship Between Your Parents and Your In-Laws (Slate)

 - When Incest is Best: Kissing Cousins Have More Kin (Scientific American)